Risk evaluations among managers and entrepreneurs

 Andrea Buccoliero is Project Manager at GPI SPA’s R&D department.
 He deals with Tech Transfer and Business Development, with a specific focus on Disruptive Innovation Spill-overs.

-Sofia Morandini is a psychologist who got a master’s degree in Work and Organizational Psychology.
+Serena Rubini is the owner of Webethical Srl, a telecommunications company and PhD Candidate at Verona University, Department of Human Sciences, Italy.
 She collaborates as a scholarship researcher with the Department of Human Sciences, Verona University, Italy.
-Her area of interest is the application of the constructs of clinical/dynamic psychology to organizational contexts.
+Her area of interest is in psychology of communication and the relationship between academia and the organizational world.